ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99f-quiz-analysis.md

 - [x] Any sort where only adjacent records are swapped
 - [ ] Any sort where records are swapped rather than using another mechanism for rearranging the array
-- [ ] Another name for Insertion Sort
+- [ ] Another name for Insertion sort
 - [ ] Any $O(n^2)$ sort
 - [ ] Any $O(n)$ sort

 ::: hints
 - Most of the sorts that we study swap records.
-- Insertion Sort is not the only exchange sort.
+- Insertion sort is not the only exchange sort.
 - An "exchange" means a swap of adjacent records.
 :::
 ::::::::::::::::::::::::::::::